skl1m/Eco/README.md

 * Gives information regarding whether certain items are recycable, compostable, or trashed.
 We currently have 3 different use cases for our skill.
 Within these use cases, there's still some tidying up to do.
 ## To Do List
+* Add comments to current code
+* Make sure tips are only given when asked
+* Add ability to retrieve closest recycling centers, or places that accepts compost, or any locations relevant to sustainability
+* Random facts related to climate change
+* Consider Dr. Penzenstadler's recommendation about how facts should be releveant to your current weather.
+For instance one of our tips was to plant herbs in your window sill and Dr. Penzenstadler thinks that wouldn't be useful to someone who lives in a primarily freezing climate.